-Some doctors who treat long-term Lyme disease patients privately – most of whom work outside the UK – prescribe several antibiotics at once.
-They sometimes prescribe other drugs as well, for months or sometimes years.
-Some doctors initiate treatment with intravenous antibiotics, to maximise tissue saturation in certain organs like the heart.
+Some doctors who treat long-term Lyme disease patients privately – most of whom work outside the UK – prescribe long term antibiotics.
+They may prescribe other drugs as well, intravenous antibiotics or combined antibiotic therapies.
+Treatments may last months.

 Antimicrobial herbal therapy

-The three most commonly used antibacterial protocols used to manage Lyme disease are;
+The three most commonly used antibacterial protocols used are;

-- the Cowden Protocol, based on herbs from the rainforst used by native Americans to treat Lyme disease for generations, and
+- the Cowden Protocol, claimed to be based on herbs from the rainforst used by native Americans to treat Lyme disease for generations, and

 - the Buhner Protocol, developed by a herbalist who has experimented with his own protocol for Lyme and co-infections, and